Twins vs. Tigers Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Carlos Correa, Spencer Torkelson and others in the Minnesota Twins-Detroit Tigers matchup at Target Field on Thursday at 7:10 PM ET.
+Player prop betting options for Carlos Correa, Spencer Torkelson and others are available in the Minnesota Twins-Detroit Tigers matchup at Target Field on Friday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!